geminimvp/ordoro-ruby/README.md

 ## Description

 This library provides a ruby interface to the Ordoro API, as described in the [Ordoro API docs](http://docs.ordoro.apiary.io/).
+We use it at [Scrub Shopper](https://www.scrubshopper.com/) in conjunction with Shopify to handle stocking, dropship, and other backend fulfillment tasks.

 ## Features